vsatips Began as a Way to Help Others Learn From Our

 Experiences Following My Family’s 2 Year Nightmare

-In 2009 my family’s home computer network was invaded & taken over by a botnet…although initially we didn’t realize that a botnet was responsible.
-We just knew that our problem was persistent yet appeared simple…we had lost control of our home network & all of our computers and devices.
+In 2009 my family’s home computer network was invaded & taken over by a botnet…although initially we didn’t realize it was a botnet that was responsible.
+We just knew that our problem was persistent yet it appeared simple…we had lost control of our home network & all of our computers and devices.

 The Beginning: When We 1st Realized We Had a Problem

 My story began as my years of being a stay-at-home mom were winding down.
 I was (inexplicably it seemed at the time) thrown head first into the tech side of things when my family’s home network and our computers were invaded by a botnet, although at the time we had no actual knowledge of what specifically had invaded our home network yet.
 We did have knowledge of, or at least we sensed that our loss of control was impacting every single family member including a new live-in houseguest & even one family member who lived far away while he attended college.
 We were all growing increasingly frustrated and worried by a steady stream of bizarre computer occurrences.
 Each of us experienced random instances in which our computers displayed really aberrant behavior…acts which appeared to occur freakishly of their own accord.